SEND Offer Q and A

 12. How do we accommodate children with disabilities?

 Admissions for any disabled child will work in the same way as a child with an EHC Plan.
 The school can be contacted to discuss any specific needs that a child has in order to assess whether Telferscot is the right place for them.
 Please contact the SENDCo in the first instance.

 The needs of all pupils are met in a fair and equitable way.
 Care is taken to ensure that we do not treat disabled pupils less favourably than others as we value everyone’s presence at the school and believe that a diverse school community is a strong one.

-Wherever possible we will ensure that our facilities are Disability Discrimination Act (DDA) friendly and we will make local adjustments to accommodate specific needs.
+Wherever possible we will ensure that our facilities are accessible to all children and we will make local adjustments to accommodate specific needs.
 These could include changing classroom furniture and layout, providing alternate space for a child or adjusting timetables or teaching methods.
 These will all depend on the needs of an individual child.

 All of this can be referenced in Question 13 below and in our Accessibility Policy and Access Plan.

 13. How is Telferscot Primary School accessible to children with SEND and disabilities?

 - The school has carefully considered its responsibilities under the Equality Act 2010.